-The fair values of cash in banks and, accounts payable and other liabilities approximate their carrying amounts as at reporting dates.
+The fair values of cash in banks, trade and other receivables and, accounts payable and other liabilities approximate their carrying amounts as at reporting dates.

-Financial asset at FVOCI amounting to ₱50,000,000 as at December 31, 2021 and 2020, is carried at cost less impairment loss since there was no reliable basis for the measurement of the fair value.
+Financial asset at FVOCI amounting to \$\mathbb{P}\$50,000,000 as at December 31, 2022, 2021 and 2020, is carried at cost less impairment loss since there was no reliable basis for the measurement of the fair value.